Supersheep50/hey-look-listen-quiz/README.md

 The HLL Podcast is a videogame podcast I have been a part of for nearly 2 years.
 We pick a differnet videogame or topic each week and chat about it.
 I've wanted to make code something for it for a long time and a quiz felt likke the best idea!

+## Wireframes

+- I had wireframes created for desktop, tablet and phone using BAlsamiq but sadly they were lost when I was made redundant from Stripe.
+They were all on my work laptop.

 ![Responsive Mockup](/assets/images/hll-mockup.png)

 ## Features